7th Grade Waccamaw School Student Dallas Russ wins 2nd place at the State Public Speaking Competition – 2018 Annual Contests

 LIKE US ON FACEBOOK

-Brunswick County Soil & Water Conservation personnel are available to visit schools at any time throughout the school year to discuss conservation topics related to soil (e.g., soil erosion, soil composition) and water (e.g., water quality).
-We have an Enviroscape Watershed Model, Geology Kit, Goods from the Woods kit, etc., that we can bring to your classroom for presentations or you can borrow some of these models or kits by contacting us.
-Information of these educational resources are available below.
-(Where it says download).
+Brunswick Soil & Water Conservation District staff are available to visit schools throughout the school year to discuss natural resource conservation topics related to soil (e.g., soil erosion, soil composition) and water (e.g., water quality, water conservation).
+We have the Enviroscape Watershed Model, Geology Kit, Groundwater Model, Soil Erosion Demonstration Model, Soil Texture Presentation, Goods from the Woods Kit, etc., that we can bring to your classroom for presentations or are available for loan.

 Environmental Field Days

-District employees are available to facilitate and participate in Environmental Field Days at all schools located within the county.
-Field Day includes stations that are set up with presentations on different National Resource issues such as water quality, forestry, soils, wildlife, pollination, etc.
+District staff are available to facilitate and/or participate in Environmental Field Days at all schools located within the county.
+Field Days would include stations that are set up with presentations on different natural resources.
+Examples of stations could be: water, forestry, soils, wildlife, pollination, etc.

-Each year, a 5-member team of Brunswick County high school students is chosen to participate in the Area and State Envirothon — a 2-day competition where county teams compete against one another.
-For the competition, the team is given information on 5 different topics: forestry, aquatics, soils, wildlife, and current environmental issues.
-The first day, the team reviews the topical information at each station.
-On the second day, the team is tested on the information.
-The winner is determined by written tests.
-The Brunswick County Soil & Water Conservation office pays for registration fees and meal expenses for the 2-day event.
+Each year, a 5-member team of Brunswick County middle/high school students are chosen to participate in the Envirothon.
+Teams are given information on 5 different topics: forestry, aquatics, soils, wildlife, and current environmental issues for study resources.
+The Brunswick Soil & Water Conservation District pays for registration fees and most travel expenses for the Coastal and State events when applicable.

 Life On The Farm

-This program is a fun day of learning for children outside of the classroom.
-It offers them an opportunity to see a farm & learn where their food comes from.
-The program also focuses on the interdependence between plants, animals & humans.
+Brunswick County Farm Bureau’s “Life On The Farm Program” provides third grade students a fun day of exploration outside of the classroom.
+It offers them an opportunity to see a farm and learn where their food comes from.
+This program also focuses on the interdependence between plants, animals and humans.
+In 2014 Brunswick Soil & Water Conservation District became an active partner in this program.

 The Brunswick Soil & Water Conservation District developed the Plants for Pollinators in the Classroom to help students in Brunswick County discover the importance of native pollinators and study the relationship between plants and pollinators.
 Teachers and students use the indoor growing kit (complete with plant stand, grow bulbs, potting soil and seeds) to explore plant growth, conduct experiments and raise plants.